Every student in Rocky Mountain School District will graduate with dignity, purpose, and options.

 STRATEGIC AND POLICY ISSUES

-Ms. Lenardon reviewed the Learning Leadership Report with the Board drawing their attention to a number of highlights.
+■ Ms. Lenardon reported on some of the highlights from the Learning Leadership Report.
 The report is available on the SD6 website main page, either as a scrolling news item or under the “about us” menu.

-The December 2019 and January 2020 Calendars are available here
+■ The September and October Calendars are available here.

 Board of Education